Dr. Jack

 Dr. Jack is a 1922 American silent comedy film starring Harold Lloyd.
-It was produced by Hal Roach and directed by Fred Newmeyer.
+It was produced by Hal Roach and directed by Fred C. Newmeyer.
 The story was by Jean Havez, Hal Roach, and Sam Taylor.
 The film was released on November 26, 1922.
 Grossing $1,275,423, Dr. Jack was one of the top-ten most profitable releases of 1922.

 Plot

-As described in a film magazine, young Dr. Jackson (Lloyd), or Dr. Jack, has plenty of practice but scant fees.
+As described in a film magazine, young Dr. Jackson, or Dr. Jack, has plenty of practice but scant fees.
 He believes in using sunshine methods and avoids medicine as far as possible.
-This is quite contrary to the methods employed by the renowned Dr. Ludwig von Saulsbourg (Mayne), who for four years has reaped a golden harvest out of the father (Prince) of the Sick-Little-Well-Girl (Davis), keeping the latter in dark rooms and feeding her drugs without end.
-The family lawyer Jamison (Hammond) introduces Dr. Jack as a consultant and things begin to happen.
+This is quite contrary to the methods employed by the renowned Dr. Ludwig von Saulsbourg, who for four years has reaped a golden harvest out of the father of the Sick-Little-Well-Girl, keeping the latter in dark rooms and feeding her drugs without end.
+The family lawyer Jamison introduces Dr. Jack as a consultant and things begin to happen.
 Dr. Jack has met the Girl once accidentally, and is overjoyed when he is called to prescribe for her, a proceeding that results in both falling in love.
 Caught kissing the Girl, Dr. Jack falls into disgrace and is told that he must leave the next morning.
 In the meantime, news that a dangerous lunatic has escaped and has been seen in the vicinity of the house reaches its occupants.
 Dr. Jack, who holds that a little excitement is all the patient needs to make her perfectly normal, arranges a night alarm for the occupants of the home.
 He dons a wig and hat and, thus disguised, makes unexpected appearances in various parts of the establishment, throwing everybody into spasms of momentary terror.
 In the long run he reveals himself to the Girl, her father realizes that she is cured, von Saulsbourg is required to make an undignified exit, and the two lovers are happy.